-Riga, Latvia shares a similar history with the rest of the Baltic region.
+Riga, Latvia shares a similar history with the rest of the Baltic region, a history that is told throughout the museums in Riga.
 During the 20th century, Riga was constantly stuck between two massive powers, Germany & Russia.
-The city, along with the rest of Latvia, found itself being passed back and forth between the two, with brief periods of independence as well.
+The city, along with the rest of Latvia, was passed back and forth between the two, with brief periods of independence as well.

 Here’s a quick summary of who controlled Latvia during the 20th century:

 - German occupation during WWII: 1941-1944

 - Russian occupation: 1944-1990